 Right: Federal Emergency Management Agency

 Do not capitalize "freshman," "sophomore," "junior" or "senior."
-But do capitalize the words when used as class designations.
 The plural use of "freshman" is "freshmen."

 Right: He is a senior marketing major.